apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             Yields
             ------
             tuple
-                A tuple representing a single row in the UDTF result table.
+                A tuple, list, or pyspark.sql.Row object representing a single row in the UDTF result table.
 Yield as many times as needed to produce multiple rows.

             Notes
             -----
-            - The result of the function must be a tuple representing a single row in the UDTF result table.
             - It is also possible for UDTFs to accept the exact arguments expected, along with their types.
             - UDTFs can instead accept keyword arguments during the function call if needed.